 The Foundation's policy is to recognize transfers between levels in the fair value hierarchy as of the date of the event or change in circumstances that caused the transfer.
-For the years ended December 31, 2015 and 2014, there were no transfers into or out of Level 3.
+For the years ended December 31, 2016 and 2015, there were no transfers into or out of Level 3.

 The Foundation's investments are reported at fair value in the accompanying financial statements.
 The methods used to measure fair value may produce an amount that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although the Foundation believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine fair value of certain instruments could result in a different fair value measurement at the reporting date.
-Consequently, the hedge funds, valued at \$839,794 and \$971,096 as of December 31, 2015 and 2014 is not actively traded and is reported at fair value, based upon estimated fair market value obtained from the issuer of the investment.
-There were no changes in valuation techniques used in fair value measurements for the years ended December 31, 2015 and 2014.
+Consequently, the hedge funds, valued at \$718,244 and \$839,794 as of December 31, 2016 and 2015 are not actively traded and is reported at fair value, based upon estimated fair market value obtained from the issuer of the investment.
+There were no changes in valuation techniques used in fair value measurements for the years ended December 31, 2016 and 2015.